The Book of Tea is a beautiful essay on the aestheticism of the Japanese tea ceremony and its deep roots in Japanese culture and faith.

 It is this connection to humanity, to nature and to ourselves, that empowers tea with balance, serenity.
 It might even return us to our best self.

-But as to particular favorites:
+As to particular favorites:

 Tea is a work of art and needs a master hand to bring out its noblest qualities.
 We have good and bad tea, as we have good and bad paintings – generally the latter.
 There is no single recipe for making the perfect tea, as there is are no rules for producing a Titian or a Sesson.
 Each preparation of leaves has its individuality.

 I gravitate towards books that open widely in generous guidance.
 This is one.
 Another is Stephen Fry’s The Ode Less Travelled which ushers us gently into writing poetry.
-Or director Sidney Lumet’s Making Movies a book simply written but bestowing a mountain of insight on a marvelous topic.
+Sidney Lumet’s Making Movies a book simply written but bestowing a mountain of insight on a marvelous topic.